Marble, North Carolina: Religion

 Historically, religion has been a very important part of Appalachian life.
 Christianity is predominant in Marble and the surrounding communities.
 Baptist Christian faiths are well represented here.
 Some local churches are Marble Springs Baptist Church, Emanuel Baptist Church, Fair-view Church and Kingdom Hall-Jehovah's Witness.

 Media

 Marble and the surrounding area are served by a few local television stations, numerous local radio stations that broadcast several genres of music, sports, news and talk radio, plus three local newspapers.

 A local television station is W31AN (Channel 31) based in Murphy.

 Marble is served by eight local radio stations.
 WCVP-AM (600), WCNG-FM (102.7), and WKRK-AM (1320) are based in Murphy.
 WCVP-FM (95.9) is in Robbinsville, and WFSC-AM (1050), WPFJ-AM (1480), WFQS-FM (91.3), and WNCC (96.7) are based in Franklin.

-The most important newspaper in Cherokee County is the Cherokee Scout which, in addition to Cherokee County, covers Clay County, North Carolina, and Towns County, Georgia.
-Two other notable newspapers are the Clay County Progress and the Towns County Herald.
+The only newspaper in Cherokee County is the Cherokee Scout, which is based in Murphy.